-An OC graduate with a Bachelor of Business Administration degree in Accounting will:

-- 1. Gain competency in the foundational areas of business. - 2.
-Understand the importance of ethics, values, morals, and social responsibility and relate them to the Christian worldview. - 3.
-Possess critical thinking, analytical, and problem-solving skills. - 4.
-Be able to work effectively in a global context. - 5.
-Develop professional and persuasive communication skills.
+- 1. An OC graduate with a Bachelor of Business Administration degree in Accounting will: - 2.
+1. Gain competency in the foundational areas of business. - 3.
+2. Understand the importance of ethics, values, morals, and social responsibility and relate them to the Christian worldview. - 4.
+3. Possess critical thinking, analytical, and problem-solving skills. - 5.
+4. Be able to work effectively in a global context. - 6.
+5. Develop professional and persuasive communication skills. - 7.
+6. Demonstrate entry-level knowledge in financial and managerial accounting. - 8.
+7. Demonstrate the ability to prepare and analyze the major financial statements: balance sheet, income statement, and statement of cash flows. - 9.
+8. Demonstrate the appropriate knowledge of income taxes through the determination of proper income, deductions, rates, and credits based on authoritative support. - 10.
+9. Demonstrate the effective use and understanding of accounting information systems and technology for the purpose of analyzing, problem solving and decision making. - 11.
+10. Demonstrate research and presentation skills to effectively communicate both quantitative and qualitative information. - 12.
+11. Demonstrate an understanding of the professional code of ethical conduct and how it impacts the accounting profession. - 13.

 Students must complete a minimum of 122 hours including the major, core, and minor if required.
-Elective hours may be needed to reach 122 hours.
+Elective hours may be needed to reach 122 hours